 A simplified registration procedure applies with respect to nonresidents that invest in shares in open SAs through a Chilean stock exchange.
 For this type of foreign investor, the RUT may be obtained by its Chilean custodian, which is generally a bank operating in Chile and designated by the investor to carry out its orders through a stockbroker.
 The RUT may also be obtained by a stockbroker through whom the foreign investor operates directly.
 Foreign investors in a Chilean stock exchange only need one RUT even if they operate in Chile through several custodians or stockbrokers.
 This simplified mechanism is not available to a foreign investor that intends to take a controlling interest in the equity or management of a Chilean publicly-traded company.

+d.
+Digital Agents Platform

+The SII has created a Digital Agents Platform where taxpayers, whether individuals, companies or entities without legal personality, can authorize their representatives (digital agents) to undertake electronic procedures with the SII and other government institutions on their behalf.

+The digital agent must be an individual, who can be appointed as either:

+A general digital agent, who can perform all tasks on the taxpayer’s behalf before all the government institutions that are included in the Platform as well as delegating powers to a third party; or

+A specific digital agent who can only perform tasks before government institutions that have been designated by the taxpayer.
+The authorization is valid for 12 months and can be renewed.

 3. The Taxable Year

 As a general rule, the taxable year must correspond to the calendar year.
 However, the Regional Director of the SII is entitled to authorize a taxpayer to have a June 30 taxable year-end.